• Skip to primary navigation

 Steps For Making Sheet Pan Salmon and Broccoli

 1. Pat salmon dry.
-Use good quality paper towels to soak out the excess moisture from the fish.
+Use good quality paper towels to soak out the excess moisture from the top of the fish.
+I find this is the best way to dry them.
+Then, get the rest of the ingredients ready.

 2. Season the salmon.
-Rub olive oil, salt, pepper, garlic powder, and paprika on both sides of the fish whether you're using a big piece of fish or portioned fillets.
+Rub olive oil, salt, pepper, garlic powder, and paprika on both sides of the fish whether you’re using a big piece of fish or portioned salmon fillets.
+You can mix the seasonings in a small bowl first if you wish.

-3. Place the salmon on a sheet pan.
-The sheet pan should be lined with parchment paper for easy cleanup.
+3. Place the salmon on a single sheet pan.
+The sheet pan should be lined with parchment paper for easy clean up.
+Put the fish with the skin side down in the middle of the pan.

 4. Season the broccoli.
-Toss the broccoli with olive oil, salt, and pepper.
+In a large bowl, toss the broccoli with a drizzle of olive oil, salt, and pepper.

 5. Place broccoli on the sheet pan.
-Arrange the broccoli on the sheet pan.
+Arrange the broccoli on the sides of the pan around the salmon filets or large salmon piece.

 seasoned salmon and broccoli on a sheet pan